phalcon/documentation/docs/tutorial-rest.md

 ### Get - `id`

 To get a robot by using their `id` is similar to the above operations.
-We will just need to adjust the query that we run against the database.
+We need to adjust the query that we run against the database.
 The HTTP method used will also be `get()` and the endpoint will be `/api/robots/{id:[0-9]+}`.
 For this handler, we are also reporting back if a robot has not been found.

 The `index.php` changes again: